 Learning through doing

-In the Lower School, children learn through asking probing questions, building strong work habits, and forming deep human connections with their teachers, peers, and ever-expanding community.
-They participate in stimulating, interactive experiences that flow from a multi-faceted curriculum, outdoor exploration, and active play.
-Led by co-teachers who model collaboration, classroom communities are supportive and dynamic.
-Children develop core academic skills.
-They also gain understanding of the social and emotional skills needed for success in the world.
+In the Lower School, children learn through asking probing questions, building effective work habits, and forming meaningful connections with their teachers, peers, and school community.
+They participate in stimulating, hands-on experiences that flow from an interdisciplinary curriculum, outdoor exploration, and active play.
+They learn about character strengths — such as grit, curiosity, gratitude, and social intelligence — which shape how an individual thinks, feels, and behave.
+Led by co-teachers who model collaboration, classes are supportive and dynamic.
+Children develop core academic skills and an understanding of the social and emotional skills needed for success in the world.

 Ella Pastor and Debbie Wing, the Lower School's environmental educators, lead students to wonderful discoveries in the woods, gardens, and nature trails around the campus.